 She has been involved in recording projects as part of the Wesleyan Gospel Choir and as a member of the Toledo women’s singing group, Spectrum.
 Performing with Spectrum allows Lynn to combine her passion for music with her call to bring awareness for the need to focus on social and political injustice.

 She joined the music team at Central UMC seven years ago.
 Though she always sang in the chapel choir “back home” in West Virginia, and in the car with her father as a child, adding harmonies to his gospel and country music songs, she didn’t start singing “professionally” until coming to Central and joining Spectrum.
 She became the music director in 2005, continuing Central’s history of offering a “blended” worship service of both traditional and contemporary Christian music.

 Lynn enjoys listening to contemporary Christian, gospel, and especially Bluegrass gospel music, in addition to jazz, classical, country, folk, and women’s music.
-She has lived in Toledo since 2004 with her wife, Denise.
+She has lived in Toledo since 2004 with her wife, Denise and their three children.

-Meshelle lives in West Toledo with her partner Cathie and their dog, Jack.
+Meshelle lives in West Toledo with her partner Cathie and their dogs, Jack and Brutus.
 She has been a member of Central since 2003 and says that what she likes best about Central is the “come-as-you-are atmosphere.”
 She loves coffee, sci fi, old t-shirts, Rich Mullins, and Jesus, and her favorite book of the Bible is Philippians.
 She really dislikes humidity and the color raspberry.
-She works full-time as the Training Manager and Coordinator of Spiritual Life at Sunshine, an agency that provides care to people with developmental disabilities.
+She works full-time as a Clinical Manager for Harbor.